OpenPA.net

 audio

-Since the RDI PrecisionBooks were technically equivalent to C132L/C160Ls, they supported the same PA-RISC operating systems and applications.
-A major addition by RDI to the system was an integrated Cardbus controller for which Tadpole supplied a driver kit for HP-UX.
+As RDI PrecisionBooks were technically based on C132L/C160Ls, they supported the same PA-RISC operating systems and applications.
+A major addition by RDI to the system logic was an integrated Cardbus controller for which Tadpole supplied drivers for HP-UX.

-The PrecisionBooks apparently did not enjoy much commercial success, similar to RDI and Tadpole themselves.
-The PrecisionBook laptop case was used for other RISC laptops as well, for example the UltraSPARC-based Tadpole Ultrabook that was slightly more successful.
+RDI PrecisionBooks apparently did not enjoy large commercial success but Tadpole reused the laptop design for other RISC laptops of the 1990s, for example the UltraSPARC-based Tadpole UltraBook that was slightly more successful.

-In addition to the PrecisionBook, only two other portable PA-RISC computers were produced – the military-focused SAIC Galaxy 1100, based on HP 9000 712, and the Japanese Hitachi 3050RX/100C based on their own design.
+In addition to the PrecisionBook, only two other portable PA-RISC computers were produced – the military-focused SAIC Galaxy 1100, based on HP 9000 712, and the Japanese Hitachi 3050RX 100C laptop, based on Hitachi custom design.

 System architecture